 It is possible to find these opportunities by expanding your network connections and sharing your professional objectives.
 Your first step should be to make sure you're reaching out via as many avenues as possible.

 - Network traditionally.
 If you aren’t already, make sure you are networking in some of the more traditional ways.
 Attend formal networking functions like career fairs, conferences, and chamber of commerce events.
 Reach out to people in your networks, including college alumni and LinkedIn connections.
 Set up informational interviews with contacts in your industry.
 Consider sending a message to friends and family letting them know about your job search.
 All these traditional networking strategies can lead to information about job openings.

 - Say yes to invitations beyond traditional networking functions.
 Go to the ballgame with your college roommate.
 Go to your cousin's baby shower.
 Make time to swing by your neighbor's barbecue.
 Once you're at these events, be social and introduce yourself to people you don't know.
 You never know when you'll meet the person who knows someone with an in.

 - Practice your elevator speech.
 What do you want from your career?
 What do you have to offer an employer?
 What does your dream job look like?
 Don't worry – no one is suggesting you become the kind of bore who's always cramming your professional goals down everyone's throat.
 Just be on the lookout for opportunity, and don't be afraid to put yourself forward if one presents itself.
 Remember: if someone's hiring, they need a quality candidate as much as you need a job.
 You might be solving their problem as well as your own.

 - Update your social networks to reflect your new mission.
 This can be tricky, of course, if you're still employed and hoping to move on.
-However, if you're cautious and change details slowly, you can buff up your online profiles without jeopardizing your position.
+If you're cautious and change details slowly, you can buff up your online profiles without jeopardizing your position.
 Make sure your online networks reflect your latest skills and experiences.
 By building a strong professional brand online, you increase your chances of impressing someone in your network.